rojiani/drone-delivery-challenge/README.md

 **Assumption 6 - Input File.**
 5A.
 Doesn't exceed 2GB
 5B.
 Is UTF-8 format
+5C.
+Contains only valid data (all order lines are in expected format)
+* Fail rather than ignore if invalid input
+5D.
+Assume orders are ordered from earliest order placement time to latest.

 TODO: Other Assumptions:
 * Algorithm will always schedule to maximize NPS (not some other metric)